SolidLao/SQLBarber/README.md

-# SQLBarber: A System Leverageing Large Language Models Generate Customized and Realistic SQL Workloads
+# SQLBarber: Leverageing Large Language Models Generate Customized and Realistic SQL Workloads (SIGMOD 2026)

-- This repository hosts the source code and supplementary materials for our SIGMOD 2026 submission
+- This repository hosts the source code and supplementary materials for:
+    - SIGMOD 2026 submission (accepted)
+    - SIGMOD Demo 2025 submission (accepted)

 ## Motivation
 Database research and development often require a large number of SQL queries for benchmarking purposes.
 However, acquiring real-world SQL queries is challenging due to privacy concerns, and existing generation methods offer limited options for customization and for satisfying realistic constraints.

 SQLBarber focuses on producing a set of SQL queries that are either tailored to evaluate specific DBMS features or designed to closely reflect a given production SQL workload:
 - Customized Workload.
 For example, benchmarking business intelligence systems such as [Tableau](https://dl.acm.org/doi/10.1145/3209950.3209952) requires SQL queries with structurally simple relational operator trees but highly complex scalar expressions, which is **not supported by any existing benchmark**.
 For query optimization, we may want to scale not only in the size of the database, but also scale in the complexity of queries (e.g., the number of joins, aggregations, and complex filter predicates).
 - Realistic Workload.
-For example, we want to generate queries that approximate the characteristics of a production workload.
-These queries must adhere to realistic constraints, including SQL query templates and query cost distributions.
-Due to privacy constraints, direct access to production queries is typically unavailable.
-As a result, the generation can only rely on query profiles and execution statistics derived from the production workload (e.g., [Snowset](https://github.com/resource-disaggregation/snowset) from Snowflake and [Redset](https://github.com/amazon-science/redset) from Amazon Redshift), and **this goes beyond the capability of existing query generation methods**.
+Leading companies such as Amazon and Snowflake have recently released workload statistics to facilitate the construction of realistic benchmarks ([Snowset](https://github.com/resource-disaggregation/snowset) from Snowflake and [Redset](https://github.com/amazon-science/redset) from Amazon Redshift).
+However, due to privacy constraints, the actual queries and underlying databases are unavailable; only high-level workload characteristics are shared. **SQLBarber can transform such high-level workload information into realistic and executable benchmarks.**
 - Training Queries.
 Many learned DBMS components require a large number of queries to train their models, and these queries should be diverse to cover different features and complexities.
 For example, we can generate queries acessing different tables with different join paths. **Existing generation methods can not scale well to generate large volumes of queries that satisfy user-provided requirements.**

 ## System Overview